The Dodunski-Schimanski Family

-If Albert had made no effort to dress for that particular dance Martha, pictured below, was the opposite.
+If Albert had made no effort to dress for that particular dance Martha was the opposite.
 Her cousin Theophilus ran the dances in Stratford and for Martha, attending took three days’ preparation.

 “My mother lived on Durham Road.
-Her father would give her the horse and trap and she would travel down to Stratford, by herself as far as I know, and stay with uncle Theophilus and his wife Mary in Stratford and prepare her dress and her hair and go to the dance that night.
+Her father would give her the horse and trap and she would travel down to Stratford, by herself as far as I know, and stay with uncle Theophilus and his wife Mary in Stratford.
 She’d travel one day, stay the night, prepare her dress and her hair for the dance the next day, and then the third day she would travel home in the horse and trap.
 That was her outing.”

-Sister Mary St Martha revised her opinion of her father when she was involved in giving a eulogy at a Schimanski family reunion for what would have been his 100th birthday in 1984.
+Sister St Martha revised her opinion of her father when she gave a eulogy at a Schimanski family reunion in 1984 for what would have been his 100th birthday.

 “I realised he was a good man, despite wearing mismatched coats and trousers.

 “We were never hungry.
 We always had plenty to eat and he never wasted money.
 Some years later, I was collecting in Inglewood for the building of the convent and told people that I’m Albert Schimanski’s daughter.
 One man said, ‘Oh, I remember your father.
 He was a hard businessman but a good man.’
 That was good to hear.